Best Android phones for 2014

 HTC has never made a more important phone than the HTC One, and it shows: the One’s aluminium construction looks stunning and its build quality is as strong as any other phone on the market.
 It has a 4.7in 1080p screen, and it’s a class-leading panel, with fantastic brightness and colour accuracy.

-Its benchmark scores are the fastest we’ve ever recorded, and that means smooth operation throughout: the OS is silky, and graphically intensive games didn’t struggle.
+Its benchmark scores are still very good, despite being nearly a year old, and that means smooth operation throughout: the OS is silky, and graphically intensive games didn’t struggle.
 We like the new version of Sense, too: BlinkFeed is a slick way to browse news stories, there’s an app to control your TV, and the rest of the software is sensible and unobtrusive.

 The camera captures sharp detail and bright colours, it’s got a good low-light mode.
 The speakers are surprisingly punchy, and the One even has decent battery life.
-It’s a phone with very few weaknesses, and that’s why it’s our A-List champion.
+It’s a phone with very few weaknesses.

 The Nexus 4 should be the A-List smartphone.